-Introduction of Abaqus SPH (Smoothed particle hydrodynamics)
+Introduction of Abaqus SPH Tutorial(Smoothed Particle Hydrodynamics Tutorial)

 particles can be generated per parent element, or particles can be generated based on a uniform background grid.
 These two conversion techniques make use to turn Lagrangian elements to SPH particles.

 Traditionally, in such cases, deletion of the soon-to-be distorted Lagrangian elements would be the only choice to allow the analysis to continue.
 Converting to SPH particles offers an improvement over the element deletion method because the generated particles can provide resistance to deformation beyond finite element distortion levels.
 Consequently, element deletion and element conversion can’t use together.

 Workshop 1: Bird Strike Simulation in Abaqus

 This workshop provides a detailed guide for a bird strike simulation in ABAQUS.
 During the analysis, the bird collides with the windshield.
 The SPH formulation is employed to model the bird’s behavior in this particular example.
 There are two ways to implement the SPH procedure in ABAQUS.

 The first method involves using ABAQUS CAE, which can be a bit challenging, while the second method involves modifying the input file.
 We converted the C3D8R to PC3D and made other changes to facilitate interaction.
 An Elastic model is used for the windshield, while the Us-Up model is used for the bird.

 This Abaqus SPH modeling tutorial offers several workshops, ensuring you’ll find one that closely aligns with your project.
 It will help you implement your own ideas.
 The next workshop focuses on water movement in a pipe.